FlipperPA/django-pg-copy/README.md

 `PG_COPY_BACKUP_PATH = 'db_backup'`

-By default, PostgreSQL backups will be stored in a directory called `db_backup` where you run the command.
+By default, PostgreSQL file backups will be stored in a directory called `db_backup` where you run the command.
 This setting will override that location.

 It is also recommended to add this path to your `.gitignore` file, if the path falls under your version control repository.